Frequently Asked Questions

 How Are Lessons Structured?

 Initial swimming lessons are one-on-one, 4 days per week (Monday through Thursday) for 3-6 weeks.
 Lessons for children under 4 years are 10 minutes long.
-Lessons for children 4 years and older are 20 minutes long.
+Lessons for 4 year olds are 20 minutes long.
 Each swim lesson builds upon the previous day’s lesson, so there is measurable progress each week.

 How Long Does the Program Take?

 Many kids are “swimming” after only a few lessons.
-A complete course of private lessons typically requires 4 weeks for infants, 6 weeks for toddlers or 3 weeks for children 4 years and up.
+A complete course of private lessons typically requires 4 weeks for infants, 6 weeks for toddlers ages 1-3 years or 3 weeks for 4 year olds.

 As a result of this program, your child will evolve from being completely helpless to being confident and capable of saving his or her own life in weeks, not years.